Had a holiday from hell because of a hotel? Never fear – this is Resolver's guide to your hotel rights.

 I was misled by the price advertised by a hotel booking site!

 In cases where the price advertised by a hotel booking site appears misleading (where, for example, a hotel has advertised radically different prices at different times), you may be able to complain according to your rights in the Consumer Rights Act.
+The price you pay should generally match up to the price that was advertised!

 Can I cancel my hotel booking?